-Top 10 threat types The top ten threat types across industries in 2023 included scrapers, automation tools, and malicious bots.
-This is occurring in parallel to the rise of Generative AI, which makes it easier and more accessible for users to create bots.
+Top 10 threat types breakdown:

+We analyzed the top ten threat types across all industries to find the most prominent threat types of 2023.
+Scrapers, automation tools, and malicious bots emerged at the top of the list.
+This correlates with the rise of Generative AI, which makes it easier and more accessible for users to create bots.

-Fake traffic sources When looking at where fake traffic originates from, direct traffic saw the highest rates.
+Fake traffic sources breakdown:

+When looking at where fake traffic originates from, direct traffic saw the highest rates.
 24.8% is also an increase from the 22.1% we saw the previous year.
-While direct traffic can sometimes show high intent from genuine users, it is also a common way for bots and bad actors to quickly access a site that they seek to attack.
+While direct traffic can sometimes show high intent from genuine users, it is also a common way for bots and bad actors to quickly access a site that that seek to attack.